aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/text/replace/_index.md

 1. Load your Application Secret and Key from the JSON file or set credentials in another way
 1. Create an object to connect to the Cloud API
 1. Upload your document file
-1. Perform the replacing the text using ///////
+1. Perform the replacing the text using pdfApi.postDocumentTextReplace
 1. Download the result if needed it

 {{% /blocks/products/pf/agp/feature-section-col %}}